The Ultimate Guide for Managing Church Volunteers

 That said, don’t let too much time go before this decision is shared with the staff.
 If you allow this news to spread on its own, it will pick up misinformation and rumors.
 Taking charge of this discussion and protecting your team dynamic is an important part of effectively letting someone go.

-LETTING A VOLUNTEER GO IS NEVER EASY
+LETTING A CHURCH VOLUNTEER GO IS NEVER EASY

-It’s never easy to remove someone who has sacrificed their time and energy to serve your church, but sometimes it has to be done.
+It’s difficult to remove someone who has sacrificed their time and energy to serve your church, but sometimes it has to be done.
 But the most important stage begins before anyone needs to be let go.
 If you’ve done your work up front to ensure policies are in place and everyone knows how they’re performing, it doesn’t have to be a nightmare.

 7 Ways to Motivate More Church Volunteers